tfachada/thesist/template/main.typ

     // Used to edit the text right before the name of the degree.
 Only change this from none if the PIC mode default for some reason isn't good.
     string-before-degree: none,

-    // Set to true to hide the committee, acknowledgments or abstracts if either is unneeded
+    // Set to true to hide the committee, copyright declaration, acknowledgments or abstracts if either is unneeded
     hide-committee: false,
+    hide-declaration: false,
     hide-acknowledgments: false,
+    hide-abstract-en: false,
-    hide-abstract: false,
+    hide-abstract-pt: false,

     // Set to true if you want to always hide these outlines in a PIC.
     // If set to false, they will automatically appear when there is content, and disappear when there isn't.